AghilZadeh/spiking-network-simulator/README.md

 This simulator consists of three libraries as follows:

-1. neurosimulator: This library is the main module for dynamics of a neural network.
+1. **neurosimulator.py**: This library is the main module for dynamics of a neural network.
 It consists of codes for initializing a network, running the dynamics on that network, visualizing the output, and performing statistical analysis on the dynamics.
-2. populations: This library consists of predefined populations to be used for neurosimulator.
+2. **populations.py**: This library consists of predefined populations to be used for neurosimulator.
 There exist single population and multi-population networks of striatum with inferred connectivity profiles from experimental literature.
-3. plasticity: Here online plasticity rules can be defined to be added to the network dynamics.
+3. **plasticity.py**: Here online plasticity rules can be defined to be added to the network dynamics.
 A predefined anti-Hebbian rule is incorporated.
 With an online plasticity rule, connectivity weights of the network change depending on neural network activity such as pre-post neural firing rates.

 ## Sample code